What is Recruitment Marketing? - Complete Guide

 There is a host of questions that should be avoided, primarily those that relate to the protected classes.
 These include asking for the applicant's age, race, religion, sexual preference, whether the applicant is pregnant or intends to have a child, and marital status, among others.

-To ensure that your organisation is sticking to the right side of the law, you can get in touch with an employee rights consultant, who will expertly guide you on every aspect of recruitment.
+To ensure that your organisation is sticking to the right side of the law, you can get in touch with an employee rights consultant, who will expertly guide you on every aspect of the recruitment process.

 One thing interviewer and hiring manager must ensure they are looking polished and professional - at least up top.
 (The beauty of online interviews is that no one will know if you wear sweatpants with your office shirt and tie!)